 - Export Notification

 - Chemical Data Reporting

 What is Toxic Substance Control Act (TSCA) and TSCA Inventory?

-The Toxic Substance Control Act (TSCA) Chemical Substance Inventory (TSCA Inventory) was established in 1979 to provide a comprehensive listing of chemical substances in commerce at the time.
-EPA continues to add new chemicals to the TSCA Inventory when companies submit a Notice of Commencement of Manufacture or Import following completion of Pre-manufacture Notification procedures.
+The Toxic Substance Control Act (TSCA) Chemical Substance Inventory (TSCA Inventory) was established in 1979 to provide a comprehensive listing of all chemical substances in commerce.
+Despite its name, TSCA is applicable to all chemical substances, regardless if they are toxic.
+EPA continues to add new chemicals to the TSCA Inventory when companies submit a Notice of Commencement of Manufacture or Import following completion of Pre-manufacture Notification (PMN) procedures.
 As such, the TSCA Inventory currently lists approximately 85,000 chemicals in commerce in the United States.
-For most current list of chemicals, see www.epa.gov/oppt/newchems/ .
+For the most current list of chemicals, see www.epa.gov/oppt/newchems/.
 Note, however, with the completion of the TSCA 'Reset', as part of Lautenberg, the number of chemicals currently listed as 'Active' is substantially less than the above.
-It is important a firm verifies their chemicals are listed as active.
+It is important that a firm verifies their chemicals are listed as active.
 Trinity experts can assist in moving chemicals onto the active list.